 - M&A related issues and their effects on the result, balance sheet and financing status of the Group;

-- Group legal structure related questions; and
+- Group legal structure related questions;

 - Impairment testing of the subsidiary shares and goodwill.

-During 2017 the Committee's focus areas are:
+During 2018 the Committee´s focus areas are:

-- Auditing the sales offer and agreement processes;
+- Auditing the sales offer and agreement processes; and

-- Follow up of capitalized R&D costs.
+- Follow up of further development of financing processes.